Saturday, April 8, 2017

 1e.
 Are their actions as an individual inconsistent with their views on broader societal issues?

 The anarchist drawing the dole, the climate change warrior driving their petrol-burning car...If the person is vocally advocating for societal change, do their actions as an individual really have to stand up to what they are advocating for society at large?
 If someone speaks out against violence against women (a societal issue) but is controlling his wife with threats of violence, that's pretty damn hypocritical.
-However, the climate change warrior is probably only making a negligible contribution to the problem (whereas one battered wife is in itself a clear wrong).
+However, the climate change warrior is probably only making a negligible contribution to the problem (whereas one guy battering his wife is a clear wrong per se).
 Furthermore, the advocate for societal change still has to exist in a society which may not allow them to function without contributing in some way to climate change (see also 1d above).

 2. What's in it for you?